derikb/osr-random-generator/tableformat.md

 ##### Roll on other tables

+`{{table:general.color}}` in a result will generate a random color.
+Also available in the general category is "direction", "ordinal", and "season".

-_Still need to get this working well._
+_Still need to get this working well for user added tables._